Swathi-1999/devops/Deploy Kibana/Readme.md

-# Deploy Kibana in AWS EKS
+# Deploying Kibana on AWS EKS
-This POC illustrates how to deploy Kibana in AWS Elastic Kubernetes service.
+This POC illustrates how to deploy Kibana on AWS Elastic Kubernetes service.
 Kibana is a data visualization dashboard for Elasticsearch.
 It provides visualization capabilities on top of the content indexed on an Elasticsearch cluster.

-** The following steps to deploy Kibana in AWS EKS and assume you already have a cluster.**
+** The following steps to deploy Kibana on AWS EKS and assume you already have a cluster.**

 ** 1. Run the following command to list the worker nodes **